Skip to main content

 • Strict OAuth resource server: validate JWT aud + RFC 8707 resource indicators.
 No token proxying (the FastMCP CVE class).

 • Every tool: Zod input schema + outputSchema (structured output) from packages/schema — same types the REST API and SDK use.
+The advertised JSON Schema is not a straight mirror of the Zod object in one place: output schemas advertise open (see the compatibility decision below), inputs advertise closed.

 • Output size discipline: structured, brief modes, pagination — oversized responses are an easy trap, so design the size discipline in from the start.